Find a Qualified Attorney Near You

 Eventually, the pandemic posed a lower threat to public health.
 So, the CDC suspended the Title 42 policy.
 In response, Louisiana and 21 other states filed a lawsuit against the U.S. government.

-In the lawsuit, the states argued that suspending Title 42 would cause many problems associated with border-crossings by undocumented migrants to re-emerge, such as:
+In the lawsuit, the states argued that suspending Title 42 would cause many problems associated with border-crossings by undocumented migrants to re-emerge, such as drug trafficking and overburdening of state resources

 In the meantime, Customs and Border Patrol (CBP) has reverted to using Title 8.
-Under Title 8, more passages into the United States can take place than when Title 42 was in effect.
+Under Title 8, more entries into the United States are permitted than when Title 42 was in effect.

 Law Enforcement and Immigration in Louisiana

 Federal immigration authorities typically manage immigration and enforcement.
-But, local law enforcement officials are starting to assist with immigration issues.
-They are beginning to investigate or pursue suspected immigration-related offenses.
+But local law enforcement officials are increasingly assisting with immigration issues.
+This includes investigating or pursuing suspected immigration-related offenses.

 Employment Checks

 Under federal law, employers should refer to the federal employment eligibility verification rule.
-Specifically, they should check the requirements for Form I-9.
+Specifically, they should review the Form I-9 requirements.

 Louisiana E-Verify Requirements

-Louisiana requires that all private companies use E-Verify to confirm the employment eligibility of new hires.
+Louisiana requires all private companies to use E-Verify to verify the employment eligibility of new hires.
 All public employers must do the same.

 Public Benefits Restrictions